Chart Color Schemes

 Residential development activity is lower than average in North Toowoomba - Harlaxton according to AreaSearch's national comparison of local real estate markets

-North Toowoomba - Harlaxton has averaged approximately 15 new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, a total of 77 homes were approved, with an additional 21 approved so far in FY26.
-On average, this area sees around 3.5 new residents arriving for each dwelling constructed over these five years.
+North Toowoomba - Harlaxton averaged approximately 15 new dwelling approvals per year.
+Between Financial Years 2021 and 2025, 77 homes were approved, with an additional 35 approved in Financial Year 2026.
+This results in an average of 3.5 new residents arriving per dwelling constructed over the past five financial years.

-This significant demand outpaces supply, typically leading to price growth and increased buyer competition.
-New properties are constructed at an average value of $287,000, which is below the regional average, suggesting more affordable housing options.
-In FY26, commercial approvals totaling $12.1 million have been registered, indicating balanced commercial development activity.
-Compared to the rest of Queensland, North Toowoomba - Harlaxton has significantly less development activity, at 58.0% below the regional average per person.
-This scarcity of new homes often strengthens demand and prices for existing properties.
+The demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
+New properties are constructed at an average value of $287,000, below the regional average, suggesting more affordable housing options for buyers.
+This year, $12.1 million in commercial approvals have been registered, indicating balanced commercial development activity.
+Compared to the Rest of Qld, North Toowoomba - Harlaxton has significantly less development activity, 58.0% below the regional average per person.
+This scarcity of new homes usually strengthens demand and prices for existing properties.

 Frequently Asked Questions - Development